OnionsMakeYouCry/mintlify-docs/kyc-api.md

 ## Authentication

-- Header: `Authorization: Bearer <public_api_key>`
+- Public (workspace) endpoints: `Authorization: Bearer <public_api_key>`
-- The public key corresponds to a user record in Firestore `users` collection at `users.apiPublicKey` (e.g., `pb-xxxxx`).
+  - The public key corresponds to a user record in Firestore `users.apiPublicKey` (e.g., `pb-xxxxx`).
   - If the key matches a user, the request is authenticated as that user.
+- Direct verification endpoint: `Authorization: Bearer <secret_key>`
+  - The secret key can match either `users.apiSecretKey` or `workspaces.apiSecretKey`.

 ## Data model overview